-If you enjoy the sport of hunting, then you may enjoy having a dog by your side on your hunt.
+If you enjoy the sport of hunting, then you may benefit from having a dog by your side.
 It's believed that humans and dogs have been hunting together since the beginning of canine domestication, long before the age of agriculture.
-Most experts believe that humans and dogs evolved concurrently.
 Hunting was likely an integral part of the development of each species, especially because it was necessary for each to survive.

 01 of 10

-The Labrador Retriever is one of the most popular gun dogs.
+The Labrador retriever is one of the most popular gun dogs.
 This enthusiastic, energetic, and loyal dog breed can withstand cold temperatures and easily swim through cold water.
 Labradors are often considered best for duck hunting.
-When not on the hunt, the Lab makes an excellent companion and family dog.
+When not on the hunt, Labs make an excellent companion and family dog.
 In fact, the breed is one of the most popular dog breeds today.

 02 of 10

 Similar to Labradors, golden retrievers are gun dogs that are excellent for hunting birds and other small prey.
 They are enthusiastic, loyal, and very trainable.
 They also make wonderful family companions and have a reputation for getting along very well with children.